 4. Security training for network staff: Penetration testing companies allows security personnel to recognize and respond to a cyber attack types properly.
 For instance, if the penetration tester is able to compromise a system without letting anyone know about it effectively, this could be indicated as a failure to train staff on proper security monitoring effectively.

 5. Testing new technology implementation: Testing the technology, before it goes into the production stage is considered to be a perfect time.
 Performing a penetration test on new technologies, before they go into production often saves time and money as it is easier to fix the vulnerabilities and gaps before the application goes live.

-TestingXperts’ Pen-Testing Capabilities
+TestingXperts’ Pen Testing Capabilities

 TestingXperts holds a rich expertise in security testing and is catering to diverse business needs.
 TestingXperts have been serving clients across different industry verticals for more than a decade now.
-Our web application penetration testing exposes vulnerabilities in applications and minimizes the risks of the application.
+Our web application penetration testing services exposes vulnerabilities in applications and minimizes the risks of the application.
 Moreover, our efficient pen-testers ensure that the software code of the application is benchmarked for increased quality assurance.